How to Unclog a Sink Drain Without Using Chemicals

 Remove the Clog

-- Fish out the hair clog with a bent wire or other tool.
+- Fish out the hair clog with a bent wire or other tools.

 - Run water through the bathroom sink drain and replace the stopper.

-- Note: If you had to remove the pivot rod to remove the stopper, see Step 4.
+- Note: If you had to remove the pivot rod to remove the stopper, see Step 4 before running the water.
 Otherwise, you can skip Step 4.

 Replace the Pivot Rod and Stopper